ralucaportase/flot-cursors-plugin/README.md

 **intersectionLabelPosition** sets where the intersection label text appears, relative to the intersection.
 Default is 'bottom-right'.

 **fontSize** sets the font size of the cursor labels and intersection value labels.
-Default is 10.
+Default is '10px'.

+**fontFamily** sets the font size of the cursor labels and intersection value labels.
+Default is 'sans-serif'.

+**fontStyle** sets the font size of the cursor labels and intersection value labels.
+Default is ''.

+**fontWeight** sets the font size of the cursor labels and intersection value labels.
+Default is ''.

 **formatIntersectionData** allows you to provide a custom formating function for data. point parameter is composed of
 ```